ALL YOU NEED TO KNOW To travel to Tambopata

 In Tambopata, all lodges have a tour operator to go with it.
 That means lodges will have boats to take you to the lodges, they will have guides to escort your activities and they are responsible for everything from when they pick you up to the airport to getting you back there.
 However, there are some tour operators that don’t have lodges.
 We will not focus on tour operators here.
 We will only focus on lodges.

 How do you know if your lodge is good?
 Is it clean?
 Is the food good?
 Are the trucks and boats on time?
 Is the staff friendly?
-Let visitors who have already been there helping you out with their voice.
+Let visitors who have already been there help you out with their voices.
 For any questions focusing on the actual service, Trip Advisor is your best bet.

 You probably already know this but Trip Advisor (www.tripadvisor.com) is the world´s largest travel review site.
 Find the destination you´re looking to go to and check out the best-ranked hotels.
 Before getting started, you should know a few things about Trip Advisor destinations and hotel ratings.